Chega (Portugal’s PPC)

 • New knowledge tests on Portuguese language and culture

-• Tighter family reunification rules
+• Ridiculous family reunification rules

 • The possibility to revoke nationality when crimes are committed.